 As mentioned, water weight does make you gain weight, but it’s a different kind of weight gain than body fat.
 For one, water weight is not linked to calories consumed or expended; meanwhile, fat weight is linked to an imbalance of energy and is manipulated by eating fewer calories than you expend.
 The upside to water weight gain is that it will go away (eventually).
 It’s not permanent nor contributes to long-term fat gain, says Sharp.

 What a bummer!
 Since women generally have smaller bodies than men, there is less space for water.
 So, women are (sadly) going to notice their differences in weight more than men.

 Too Much Sodium

-After eating a delicious restaurant meal or any of the 10 Saltiest Foods in America, you might notice a little belly bloat.
-"Your body reacts to higher levels of salt intake by storing more water to keep sodium blood concentrations at a healthy level," says Sharp.
+After eating a delicious restaurant meal or any of the saltiest meals in America, you might notice a little belly bloat.
+“Your body reacts to higher levels of salt intake by storing more water to keep sodium blood concentrations at a healthy level,” says Sharp.

 Eating Pasta and Bread

 Ironically, skimping on your H2O is the result of water retention.
-"When you're not drinking enough [water], your body holds every drop to prevent severe dehydration," says Sharp.
+“When you’re not drinking enough [water], your body holds every drop to prevent severe dehydration,” says Sharp.
 That goes for alcohol, too.
-Since it's a dehydrator, boozing makes your body hoard water even more, causing unwanted bloat the next morning.
-On the plus side, there are at least 23 Surprising, Healthy Benefits of Alcohol!
+Since it’s a dehydrator, boozing makes your body hoard water even more, causing unwanted bloat the next morning.
+On the plus side, there are at least health benefits when you stop drinking alcohol!